 The Divine Horsemen’s first outing, “Time Stands Still,” was an acoustic album of gothic-American murder ballads and folked-up rock on Enigma Records, studded with a who’s-who of LA post-punk: Texacala Jones, Jeffrey Lee Pierce, Kid Congo Powers, John Doe, Dave Alvin, Dan Stuart, and others.
 Enigma then featured DIVINE HORSEMEN on the soundtrack of director Allison Anders’ first feature film “Border Radio,” (Criterion Collection) in which Chris D. starred along with fellow one-time Flesh Eaters John Doe and Dave Alvin.
 Los Lobos, Alvin, Green on Red and others also graced the gritty film and soundtrack.
 Then, Chris D and his wife-to-be and fellow front person Julie Christensen took Divine Horsemen to SST (New Rose in Europe) and went electric.
 Flesh Eater bassist Robyn Jameson was also on board, along with drummer Rex Roberts of the King Bees, and various excellent guitarists over the course of two full length albums and two EPs, supported by nationwide touring and radio.
 “Time Stands Still” has been reissued on Atavistic.

-watch The Divine Horsemen’s video for Snakehandler , the title cut from their second SST album, directed by Kevin Kerslake, who later directed “Smells Like Teen Spirit” for Nirvana
+And check out The Divine Horsemen’s video for Snakehandler , the title cut from their second SST album, directed by Kevin Kerslake, who later directed “Smells Like Teen Spirit” for Nirvana

 photo at the Casbah of Chris D. and Julie Christensen taken by Jeff See.